JekYUlll/G4-kinect_fitness/README_en.md

 ## License

-This software is licensed under the MIT License.
-See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.